Imagine March: Storied Stories

 Submissions are for consideration only; being included as a reader at an Alameda Shorts lit night is not guaranteed.

-Selection is based on personal likes and dislikes as much as quality, much like the whims of editors who accept and reject submissions in the world of publication.
+Selection is based on the personal likes and dislikes of each judge as much as quality, much like the whims of editors who accept and reject submissions in the world of publication.

 Imagine August: Between the Lines